Xilinx/Vitis_Libraries/quantitative_finance/L2/tests/FdEuropeanHestonEngine/README.md

             ./bin_xilinx_u250_xdma_201830_2/fd_test.exe ./xclbin_xilinx_u250_xdma_201830_2_hw/fd_heston_kernel_u250_m8192_double.xclbin ./data 128 64 200

 ## Example Output
 The testbench will load precomputed data, process it via the FD engine and compare to the expected result, displaying the worst case difference.
-For example, the following is from the software emulation:
+For example, the following is from the hardware emulation:

             Loading precomputed data from Python reference model...
             Opened ./data/ref_128x64_N200/A.csv OK